bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 deployed globally.
-Extensive, decade-long deployment experience in vastly different Internet scenarios has convincingly demonstrated that CUBIC is safe for deployment on the global Internet and delivers substantial benefits over classical AIMD congestion control.
+Extensive, decade-long deployment experience in vastly different Internet scenarios has convincingly demonstrated that CUBIC is safe for deployment on the global Internet and delivers substantial benefits over classical Reno congestion control {{!RFC5681}}.
 It is therefore to be regarded as the currently most widely deployed standard for TCP congestion control.
 CUBIC can also be used for other transport protocols such as QUIC {{?RFC9000}} and SCTP {{?RFC4960}}
 as a default congestion controller.

-The design of CUBIC was motivated by the well-documented problem classical TCP has with  low utilization over fast and long-distance networks {{K03}}{{?RFC3649}}.
+The design of CUBIC was motivated by the well-documented problem classical TCP-Reno has with  low utilization over fast and long-distance networks {{K03}}{{?RFC3649}}.
 This problem arises from a slow increase of the congestion window following a congestion event in a network with a large bandwidth-delay product (BDP). {{HKLRX06}} indicates that this